-Looking to spend one day in Charleston?
-We’re sharing a detailed Charleston itinerary and guide with everything you need to know before you visit including where to stay, what to eat, the best things to do in Charleston, and more!
+In this one day in Charleston guide we’re sharing a detailed Charleston itinerary with everything you need to know before you visit including where to stay, what to eat, the best things to do in Charleston, and more!
 Ready to plan your own Charleston adventure?
 Keep on reading!

 After visiting the beautiful city of Savannah, we headed two hours up the coast to the equally as beautiful Charleston, South Carolina.
 Charleston is a city we had both wanted to visit for years.
 We had seen photos of colorful and historic buildings, palmetto trees, and southern food, and knew we’d love it.
 And we did!